-"National Public Lands Day is an opportunity for us to celebrate and make a difference in America's open spaces, from small neighborhood parks to large national parks," said National Park Service Director Jonathan B. Jarvis.
+"National Public Lands Day is an opportunity for us to celebrate and make a difference in America's open spaces, from small neighborhood parks to large national parks," said then National Park Service Director Jonathan B. Jarvis.
 "We are fortunate that more than 600 million acres of public land, including national parks, provide all of us with cherished places where we can go to recreate, exercise, learn about the past, and connect with nature."

 More than 180,000 people are expected to plant trees, build and maintain trails, remove invasive plants, remove trash, and improve and restore 2,200 public sites throughout the country.
 Many national parks are hosting volunteer events and celebrations.
-Check out the National Public Lands Day site for more details and to find a volunteer opportunity in your area.
+Check out the website link above for more details and to find a volunteer opportunity in your area.

-In addition to the national park service, federal agencies waiving fees on Sept.
-28 include the U.S. Fish & Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, the U.S. Army Corps of Engineers, and the U.S. Forest Service.
+In addition to the national park service, federal agencies waiving fees on Saturday include the U.S. Fish & Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, the U.S. Army Corps of Engineers, and the U.S. Forest Service.

 If you miss this one, don't worry.
-The National Park Service will also waive entrance fees from November 9-11 in commemoration of Veterans Day.
+The National Park Service will also waive entrance fees from Nov.
+10-12 in commemoration of Veterans Day.

 Editor's note: This story has been updated since it was first published in September 2013.